giri4it/datakernel/docs/docs/modules/serializer.md

 ---
 id: serializer
 filename: serializer
-title: Serializer Module
+title: Serializer
-prev: modules/streams.html
+prev: modules/codegen.html
-next: modules/codegen.html
+next: modules/datastream.html
 ---

 Serializers module is a bytecode generator of extremely fast and space efficient serializers, which are used for transferring data over wire or persisting it into a file system or database.